ansible-collections/ibm_zos_cics/CONTRIBUTING.md

 ### Licensing

-All code must have an ASL v2.0 header
+All code must have an Apache-2.0 header.

 ### Signing your contribution